Optus 10 Communication Satellite, Australia

 Launch vehicle for Optus 10

-The ground station operators will communicate with the spacecraft through a 36MHz bandwidth assigned by the service provider.
+The ground station operators communicate with the spacecraft through a 36MHz bandwidth assigned by the service provider.